 - We create a new directive called plugin on MyApp.
 It also exists for its subclasses. - The directive is implemented with a custom class called PluginAction that inherits from dectate.Action. - config (dectate.Action.config) specifies that this directive has a configuration effect on plugins.
 We declare that plugins is created using the dict factory, so our registry is a plain dictionary.
-You provide any factory function you like here. - init specifies the parameters the directive should take and how to store them on the action object.
-You can use default parameters and such, but otherwise init should be very simple and not do any registration or validation.
-That logic should be in perform. - identifier (dectate.Action.identifier()) takes the configuration objects specified by config as keyword arguments.
+You provide any factory function you like here. - identifier (dectate.Action.identifier()) takes the configuration objects specified by config as keyword arguments.
 It returns an immutable that is unique for this action.
 This is used to detect conflicts and determine how configurations override each other. - perform (dectate.Action.perform()) takes obj, which is the function or class that the decorator is used on, and the arguments specified in config.
 It should use obj and the information on self to configure the configuration objects.
 In this case we store obj under the key self.name in the plugins dict.